Calcutatator/BIP/BIP-15.md

 The are many many teams working on Autonomous Worlds.
 We are one of the first and should utilise the advantages this gives us.

-The conclusion comes to only one thing; We must continue FH rounds but we must refine and adapt in every round although the process may not be perfect, the return and value given to the DAO is a 10x of the value cost.
+The conclusion comes to only one thing; We must continue FH rounds but we must refine and adapt in every round although the process may not be perfect, the return and value given to the DAO is a 10x of the cost.

 ### Frontinus House